 Rather than buying canned pickled mustard greens of dubious provenance, I encourage you to make your own!
 It is ridiculously easy, takes all of 12 hours and only involves mustard greens and salt.

-½ lbs pickled mustard greens, washed, drained and chopped – recipe in text
+½ lb. pickled mustard greens, washed, drained and chopped – recipe in text

-½ lbs minced fatty pork, combined with 2 tbs of shaoxing rice wine, 1 tbs of soy sauce, 2 tbs of minced garlic, ½ tsp of white pepper, 1 tbs of cornstarch mixed with ¾ tbsp. water (to tenderize the meat) – leave to marinate 1 hour in fridge
+½ lb. minced fatty pork, combined with 2 Tbsp. shaoxing rice wine, 1 Tbsp. soy sauce, 2 Tbsp. minced garlic, ½ tsp. white pepper, 1 Tbsp. cornstarch mixed with ¾ Tbsp. water (to tenderize the meat) – leave to marinate 1 hour in fridge

 2 red jalapeño peppers, minced

 Shaoxing rice wine

 1 tsp. sesame oil, Kadoya brand strongly preferred

 Make the pickled mustard greens:

 Wash the mustard greens and put them in a salad spinner to remove excess water.

 Put mustard greens into a good size container in layers and salt each layer generously.
 The ideal proportion between mustard green and salt is 10:1.